promptconf/promptconf.github.io/_pages/proposals.md

 ### Are you a first time speaker?

 FANTASTIC!
 We’d love to have you.
-We’re happy to provide feedback on your proposal through the submission deadline, and if we accept your talk, we’ll provide you with a speaker mentor (See “Speaker Benefits” for more information on this).
+We’re happy to provide feedback on your proposal through the submission deadline, and if we accept your talk, we’ll provide you with a speaker mentor (See [“Speaker Benefits”](#speaker-benefits) for more information on this).

 ## About the Review Process

 Proposals will go through two rounds of evaluation.
 The first-round review will be **anonymized** — reviewers do not have access to your information, only what is in your proposal, to keep basic biases out of our calculations. **Please respect this process by keeping your biographical information out of the proposal itself.**

+## Speaker Benefits

+- Speaker mentoring

 [**Submit your Proposal**](/404)